open-cogsci/osdoc/content/pages/manual/osweb/osweb.md

 First, make sure that your experiment only uses supported functionality, as described below.
 Next, run the experiment in the traditional (non-browser) way in OpenSesame.
 This will give you the most informative error messages that you can use for debugging.

 If your experiment uses only supported functionality and runs normally in OpenSesame, then you can use the browser console to see JavaScript error messages.
 These are much less informative than OpenSesame's error messages, but they can still be helpful.
 Each browser has a different way to access the console.
 In Chrome, you can access the console by right-clicking somewhere, selecting Inspect (`Ctrl+Shift+I`), and then switching to the Console tab (see %FigChromeConsole).
-In Firefox, you can access the console by clicking on the Menu icon in the top right and then selecting Web Developer → Web Console (`Ctrl+Shift+K`).
+In Firefox, you can access the console by clicking on the Menu icon in the top right and then selecting Web Developer → Web Console (`Ctrl+Shift+I`).

+If you're using INLINE_JAVASCRIPT items in your experiment, the browser console is also a powerful way to debug your scripts, as described here:

+- %link:manual/javascript/about%

 %--